“The Idiot School”

 -

-Sarah F. Rose.
-No right to be idle: The invention of disability, 1840s–1930s.
-(Chapel Hill: University of North Carolina Press, 2017), 66-67. ↩︎
+Sarah F. Rose, No Right To Be Idle: The Invention of Disability, 1840s-1930s (Chapel Hill: University of North Carolina Press, 2017), 66-77. ↩︎

 -

-Kim E. Nielsen, A Disability History of the United States.
-(Boston: Beacon Press, 2012). ↩︎
+Kim E. Nielsen, A Disability History of the United States (Boston: Beacon Press, 2012). ↩︎

 -

-John Francis Richmond.
-1872.
-New York and Its Institutions, 1609-1871: A Library of Information, Pertaining to the Great Metropolis, Past and Present.
-EB Treat, 562. ↩︎
+John Francis Richmond, New York and its Institutions, 1609-1871: A Library of Information, Pertaining to the Great Metropolis, Past and Present (New York: E.B.
+Treat, 1872), 562. ↩︎

 -

-James Trent.
-Inventing the feeble mind, 76. ↩︎
+Trent, Inventing the Feeble Mind, 76. ↩︎

 Date: 1867